Who Are the Most Famous Ballerinas of All Time? Top Icons & Legends

 Key Takeaways

-Anna Pavlova is widely considered one of the most famous ballerinas due to her global tours and iconic performances.
+Many experts consider Anna Pavlova one of the greatest dancers due to her influence on classical ballet and her iconic performances.

 Is ballet still popular today?